CHill-Three/arduino.github.io/README.md

 >
 > ### Learning Overview:
 >
 >> In my opinion, the most important lesson to take away from this project is: the concept of 'resistors.'
 As Elegoo’s Arduino manuel states, "resistors resist the flow of electricity.
 The higher the value of the resistor, the more it resists and the less electrical current will flow through it."
 Learning and understanding this concept is crucial when utilzing circuits: it is a fundamental building block when learning about circuits.
 For instance, if too much current flows through an LED, it is destroyed: so we must utilize a resistor to limit the current.
 Thankfully, we do not need to worry about that outcome in this environment as the max voltage from this MEGA2560 R3 board is 5V.
 Overall, I enjoyed this project and though it is perhaps simpler than Project 1: Blink, the concept of resistors is a bit complex to understand at first.
-If you decide to take on this project, I hope you enjoy it as well!
+If you decide to take on this project, I hope you enjoy it!
 >
 > ### Resource(s) for - Project 2: LED:
 >